pkiw/pkiw.github.io/_pages/microscopy.md

    border: none!important;
 }
 </style>
 <p style="font-size:22px">This project employs the <a href="https://openflexure.org/">OpenFlexure Microscope (OFM)</a>.
-OFM is an open-source microscope, meaning that the 3D schematics for the structural parts and assembly instructions, using of the shelf electronics, are openly available.
+OFM is an open-source microscope, meaning that the 3D schematics for the structural parts and assembly instructions, using off the shelf electronics, are openly available.
 The OFM is developed by the Bath Open INstrumentation Group (BOING) for the purpose of “making microscopes and micromanipulators, with precise mechanical positioning, available to anyone with a 3D printer”. </p>
 <table width="100%">